ami-team/AMI-Docs/docs/docs/ami-web-framework/generate-homepage.md

 ## Synopsis

 To create a new Homepage, you can use the `--create-home-page` command.
-You will be prompted for a title and an endpoint that should host an instance of the AMI Server.
+You will be prompted for a title and an endpoint that should expose an instance of the AMI Server.

 For example :